kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 All these policies are released in [artifacthub.io](https://artifacthub.io/packages/search?kind=13&sort=relevance&page=1), and nothing has changed there.
-Thanks to the Artifact Hub maintainers collaboration, we were able to migrate all of them without hiccup.
+Thanks to the Artifact Hub maintainers collaboration, we were able to migrate all of them without a hiccup.
 Cheers to them!

 This monorepo mirrors our already existing monorepo for Rego policies in